Community-Led Research Program

 • Names, contact information, and roles/responsibilities of team members (e.g., collaborators, community partners, students)

-• Objectives and an explanation of how the project supports relationship-building between Indigenous or Indigenous-linked communities and TCA researchers and priorities (maximum 1000 words)
+• Objectives and an explanation of how the project supports relationship-building between Indigenous or Indigenous-linked communities and TCA researchers and priorities (about 500 words)

-• Description of expected outcomes, their significance, and how these outcomes will be achieved (maximum 500 words)
+• Description of expected outcomes, their significance, and how these outcomes will be achieved (about 200 words)

 • Project timelines (e.g., start date, end date, expected milestones)